I3N0dWZm/I3N0dWZm.github.io/PEN210/RogueAP.md

 sudo hostapd-mana linksys-mana.conf
 ```

-Wait for Captured a WPA/2 handshake in output
+Wait for a capture of a WPA/2 handshake in output

 #### Crack!